-For example.
-You are climbing a big alpine route.
-You are moving slower than you anticipated, and the afternoon thunderstorm comes in faster than anticipated.
-Bailing off the route becomes your best option, even though you have 1500 feet (450m) of unknown terrain to rappel through.
+For example: You are climbing a big alpine route, and your progress is slower than you anticipated.
+Then an afternoon thunderstorm comes in.
+Bailing off the route is better than getting zapped.
+Your best option, even though you have 1500 feet (450m) of unknown terrain to rappel through.
 You only have 18 pieces total on your rack.
 That will allow for nine, 2-piece, anchors.
-So you now need to be very conservative with the use of your rack...this anchor is key in that scenario, or anything like it.
+So you now need to be very conservative with the use of your rack...this anchor is key in that scenario.

 Leaving gear sucks, especially when you are leaving multiple pieces at a time to create redundant anchors.
 Dying sucks more, esp for your partner and your mother.
 Trying to decide if that one nut, or that sun faded single piece of tat is "good enough" to rappel off is a lame place to be.
 Thinking that every additional piece left is at least $12 plus $7 for the carabiner.
 It adds up fast, and justifies worse and worse bail anchors.
 With that in mind, I want to help remove the financial aspect of your decision.
 So here's the deal.

-If you want to learn more about anchors in the ski mountaineering world, I suggest joining me in Peru for a chance to ski from 17,000+ foot tall glaciated mountains, May 2017.
-Check out the expedition details here.
+If you want to learn more about anchors in the ski mountaineering world, I suggest joining me on for a day of backcountry skiing on a day trip or on an expedition.